KaugaKauga/videre/README.md

-✅ **Light/Dark Mode** - Separate toggle for light and dark mode ✅ **Theme Toggle** - Quick toggle between light/dark in sidebar ✅ **Responsive Layout** - Flexbox-based layout that adapts to window size ✅ **Dummy Data** - Sample table views for testing the UI
+✅ **Light/Dark Mode** - Separate toggle for light and dark mode ✅ **Theme Toggle** - Quick toggle between light/dark in sidebar ✅ **Responsive Layout** - Flexbox-based layout that adapts to window size ✅ **State Management** - Zustand store for database connection and table management

 ## Features

+- **PostgreSQL Integration** - Connect to local or remote PostgreSQL databases
+- **Live Data Viewing** - Fetch and display real table data with pagination
 - **Sidebar Navigation** - Browse available database tables and access settings
 - **Tab-Based Interface** - Open multiple tables simultaneously, similar to Zed editor
+- **Connection Management** - Test connections before connecting, manage credentials
 - **Settings Panel** - Comprehensive settings with theme and mode selection
 - **Multiple Themes** - 3 carefully crafted themes from tweakcn, each with light and dark variants
 - **Theme System** - OKLCH color space with shadcn-style CSS variables
-- **Privacy First** - All data processing happens locally
+- **Privacy First** - All data processing happens locally, credentials never leave your machine

 ## UI Components

 ### Layout Structure

-- **Sidebar**: Displays available tables with icons
+- **Sidebar**: Displays available database tables fetched from PostgreSQL
 - **TabBar**: Manages open tabs with close buttons
-- **TableView**: Displays table data in a formatted grid
+- **TableView**: Displays live table data in a formatted grid with pagination
+- **ConnectionPage**: Form to connect to PostgreSQL databases
 - **EmptyState**: Shown when no tabs are open

+### Database Connection

+1. Click **Connection** in the sidebar to open the connection form
+2. Enter your PostgreSQL credentials:
+   - Host (e.g., localhost)
+   - Port (default: 5432)
+   - Database name
+   - Username
+   - Password
+3. Click **Test Connection** to verify credentials (optional)
+4. Click **Connect** to establish the connection
+5. Once connected, tables will appear in the sidebar

 ### Tab Behavior

-- Clicking a table in the sidebar opens it in a new tab
+- Clicking a table in the sidebar opens it in a new tab with live data
 - If the table is already open, it focuses the existing tab
 - Tabs can be closed with the X button (appears on hover) or `Cmd/Ctrl + W`
 - Active tab is highlighted with a blue underline
 - Create empty tabs with `Cmd/Ctrl + T` for custom queries
 - Switch between tabs using `Cmd/Ctrl + [1-9]`
+- Navigate through large datasets using pagination controls (Previous/Next)

 ### Settings